Michelle Kennedy, Nurse Practitioner

 Michelle received the Public Health Nursing Outstanding Professional Award in 2002 and the 2006 Soroptomists International of Sitka Honored Woman Award.

 Michelle's medical interests include adolescent reproductive health education and both male/female reproductive health.
 Her nursing specialty is obstetrics/gynecology and reproductive health.
-She is an instructor with the Community Health Aide/Practitioner training center at SEARHC's Sitka campus and also will see patients at Mt.
-Edgecumbe Hospital.
+She worked as one of the instructors in the Community Health Aide/Practitioner training center at SEARHC's Sitka campus prior to her taking the position as Infection Preventionist for the SEARHC Consortium.